 When we read reviews about new books, we often find those types of comments where the reader / seeker compares a writer’s previous book with the new one and concludes that this second one is not good enough, there isn’t anything new in it, it didn’t give anything to them.
 Quite often, the seeker finds another ‘spiritual teacher’ whose words can add a bit more to their ‘knowledge’ or beliefs about spirituality or how to achieve ‘enlightenment’ or certain states.

 This seeking can be so strong that one could do nothing else than searching for more and more ‘knowledge’ or strategies.
 ‘This new type of meditation… maybe this is the one.
 Maybe this will give me what I’m searching for’.

 But do you know exactly what you are seeking for?

 What if the self is searching for itself?
 What if the ‘I’ desperately wants to find itself?
 Is it possible?
 Can a thought find itself?
 If not, what is searching and what is it searching for?

-Not to find out the truth… not to see what IS… and what is not.
+…. in order to not finding out the truth… not seeing what IS and what is not.